Can I Sue My Employer?

 Almost always, the answer is “No.” In exchange for your employer paying workers’ compensation benefits (wage losses and/or medical expenses), you give up your right to sue your employer, even if your injury may have been caused by your employer’s or a co-worker’s negligence.

-If your employer does not have workers’ compensation insurance, and is not self-insured, you can still sue for damages, but it is rare that an employer would not be insured or self-insured.
+If your employer does not have workers’ compensation insurance and is not self-insured, you can still sue for damages.
+However, it is rare that an employer would not be insured or self-insured.
 If your work injury was caused by a third party, you may have the right to sue the third party.
 Just click here for more information.

-If you would like to speak with Dan Siegel, call (610) 446-3457 or send an email, and Dan will respond promptly.
+If you have a question for Dan Siegel, just click here!
 All workers’ compensation matters are handled on a contingent fee basis, which means that you never pay a fee unless the Law Offices of Daniel J. Siegel, LLC gets you benefits or successfully prevents your employer from stopping your benefits.
-Give Dan Siegel a call at (610) 446-3457 or send an email, or fill out the form below.
+Give our office a call at (610) 446-3457, send an email, or fill out the form below.